Our emergency care services include accident and emergency departments, specialist emergency centres and urgent treatment centres (UTC).

 Further online resources

-Patients and visitors to St Mary’s Hospital may experience some disruption caused by nearby demolition works for the Paddington Square development (on the corner of Praed Street and London Street).
+Patients and visitors to St Mary’s Hospital may experience some disruption caused by nearby construction works for the Paddington Square development (located between Praed Street and South Wharf Road).
 We apologise in advance for any impact these neighbouring works may have for our patients and visitors.

 Read the full story